bograh/bograh/README.md

 <h3 align="center">Student and Aspiring Software Engineer from Ghana </h3>

-I'm a computer science student and aspiring software engineer developer 👨‍💻 from Ghana who is passionate about Machine Learning, Python Development, and opensource.
+I'm a computer science student and aspiring software engineer developer 👨‍💻 from Ghana who is passionate about Machine Learning, Python Development, and open source.

 - 📫 How to reach me: `ograhbernard@gmail.com`